 - Certified organic!

-- the certified kitchen is for the community's use
+- Launched certified kitchen for community use

 - Planning workshops at the Langford Schoolhouse and at Hearts' Content Organic Farm

 - Topics include: fermentation, edible wild plants, mushroom cultivation, medicinal herbs and much more.

 - Returned to Brantford and Ancaster Farmers' Markets